 TGbe editor: Please update the contents of the following paragraphs in this subclause as shown below:

-During multi-link setup, if the AP affiliated with an AP MLD includes a BSS Max Idle Period element in the (Re)Association Response frame sent to a non-AP STA affiliated with a non-AP MLD, then the value carried in the Max Idle Period field is applied at the MLD level.
-When the max idle period value in the BSS Max Idle Period element is applied at the MLD level, it is referred to as the MLD max idle period.[18160]
-The AP MLD shall use this timeout value for making disassociation decisions for the non-AP MLD to which the (Re)Association Response frame is [16525]sent.
-An AP MLD may provide different [16098]BSS Max Idle Period values for different non-AP MLDs.
+During multi-link setup, if the AP affiliated with an AP MLD includes a BSS Max Idle Period element in the (Re)Association Response frame sent to a non-AP STA affiliated with a non-AP MLD, then the value carried in the Max Idle Period field is applied at the MLD level and is referred to as the MLD max idle period.[18160]
+The AP MLD shall use this timeout value for making disassociation decisions for the non-AP MLD to which the (Re)Association Response frame is [16525]intended.
+An AP MLD may provide different [16098]Max Idle Period values for different non-AP MLDs.

-The non-AP MLD shall send, to its associated AP MLD, at least one keepalive frame (such as Data frame, PS-Poll frame, or Management frame), via one of its affiliated non-AP STAs, [16526]per [16098]BSS Max Idle Period[16526] if the non-AP MLD intends to avoid getting disassociated from the AP MLD due to nonreceipt of frames[17957].
+The non-AP MLD shall send, to its associated AP MLD, at least one keepalive frame (such as Data frame, PS-Poll frame, or Management frame), via one of its affiliated non-AP STAs, [16526]within a period indicated by the[16098] Max Idle Period field[16526] if the non-AP MLD intends to avoid getting disassociated from the AP MLD due to nonreceipt of frames by the AP MLD[17957].
 A keepalive frame shall be protected or unprotected as indicated in the Idle Options subfield.

-A non-AP MLD is considered inactive by its associated AP MLD if the AP MLD has not received a Data frame, a PS-Poll frame, or a Management frame (protected or unprotected as specified in this paragraph) [17958]or a frame exchange sequence initiated by any of the STAs affiliated with the non-AP MLD on any enabled link for a time period greater than or equal to the time specified by the Max Idle Period subfield of the BSS Max Idle Period element[16037].
+A non-AP MLD is considered inactive by its associated AP MLD if the AP MLD has not received a Data frame, a PS-Poll frame, or a Management frame (protected or unprotected as specified in this paragraph) [17958]of a frame exchange sequence initiated by any of the STAs affiliated with the non-AP MLD on any enabled link for a time period greater than or equal to the time specified by the Max Idle Period subfield of the BSS Max Idle Period element that is sent to that non-AP MLD[16037].
 An AP MLD may disassociate a non-AP MLD if:

-the Idle Options subfield of the BSS Max Idle Period element requires protected keepalive frames and no protected frames are received from any non-AP STA affiliated with the non-AP MLD for a duration of the [16098]BSS Max Idle Period.
+the Idle Options subfield of the BSS Max Idle Period element requires protected keepalive frames and no protected frames are received from any non-AP STA affiliated with the non-AP MLD for a duration of the [16098]Max Idle Period.

-the Idle Options subfield allows unprotected or protected keepalive frames and no protected or unprotected frames are received from any non-AP STA affiliated with the non-AP MLD for a duration of the [16098]BSS Max Idle Period.
+the Idle Options subfield allows unprotected or protected keepalive frames and no protected or unprotected frames are received from any non-AP STA affiliated with the non-AP MLD for a duration of the [16098]Max Idle Period.

 35.3.12.4 Traffic indication